isabellewagner/CL-Acquisition-SBI/README.md

-# Partner-SBI
+# CL Acquisition & SBI

-Welcome to the Partner SBI GitHub repository!
+Welcome to the CL Acquisition & SBI GitHub repository!

-Here, you'll find the code and overview of reporting on Partner SBI data.
+Here, you'll find the code and overview of existing scheduled jobs.